A System-Level Analysis of Conference Peer Review

-Specifically, by cross-validation, we first randomly divide the dataset into five subsets with approximately equal size.
+Specifically, by cross-validation, we first randomly divide the dataset into five subsets of approximately equal size.
 We choose one of the subsets as the test set while the remaining $80\%$ of data form the training set.
 This step is repeated five times: each time, a different one of the five subsets is used as the test set.
 Given the training and test dataset, for each $\QualSetSize \in \SET{2,3,\ldots,10}$, we run the EM algorithm for $100$ iterations on the training set to estimate the quality of each paper and the confusion matrix for reviewers (i.e., the matrix of review score probabilities conditional on ground truth quality); the EM algorithm alternates between updating the quality distribution with fixed confusion matrix, and updating the confusion matrix with fixed quality distribution.
-To avoid overfitting, we repeat the following steps in every iteration: given an estimated confusion matrix $\RevSigDist^{(k)}$ after the $k$-th iteration, we perturb $\RevSigDist^{(k)}$ with a small amount of noise so that each row $i$ becomes the convex combination $0.99 \cdot \RevSigDist[i]^{(k)}+0.01 \cdot \frac{1}{|\SigSet|}\mathbf{1}$;

-here, $\frac{1}{|\SigSet|}\mathbf{1}\in \R^{|\SigSet|}$ is the uniform distribution on signals.
+To avoid overfitting, we repeat the following steps in every iteration: given an estimated confusion matrix $\RevSigDist^{(k)}$ after the $k$-th iteration, we perturb $\RevSigDist^{(k)}$ with a small amount of noise so that each row $i$ becomes the convex combination $0.99 \cdot \RevSigDist[i]^{(k)}+0.01 \cdot \frac{1}{|\SigSet|}\mathbf{1}$; here, $\frac{1}{|\SigSet|}\mathbf{1}\in \R^{|\SigSet|}$ is the uniform distribution on signals.
 After each iteration, we evaluate the likelihood of the test data given the trained model, i.e., $\QualDist$ and $\RevSigDist$.
 For every $\QualSetSize$, this gives us a sequence of models for each iteration.